cgwire/kitsu/docs/short/README.md

 This new page behaves like the asset and shot global page.
 You can add your edits with the **+ New edit** button.

-You can assign tasks, do the review, change status etc.
+You can assign tasks, do the review, change status, etc.

 You can add a metadata column, fill in the description, etc.

 ::: tip
-You can also change the resolution per **Edit** depending on your deliveries.
+Depending on your deliveries, you can also change the resolution per **Edit**.
 :::

 ::: warning
 The detail page is different from the other entities.

-As **Edit** focus on a specific long video, the detail page looks more like the comment detail page
+As **Edit** focuses on a specific long video, the detail page looks more like the comment detail page.
 :::

-You can **Rename** and **Delete** the Edit entity on this page as for the asset and shot entity.
+You can **Rename** and **Delete** the Edit entity on this page for the asset and shot entity.